 It would take a lush garden verdant with grass and lined with blooming trees to overshadow the gray landscape of Elston Avenue, and that’s exactly what the owners of this old Irish favorite have built.
 Sequestering relaxed regulars from the harsh world beyond the privacy fences, the prime garden serves as a stellar summer spot for sipping ciders, Scotches and beers, including what has to be the most refreshing beer cocktail around, the Snake Bite: Harp lager and cider with a dash of black currant liqueur.Read more

-In the summer, Gene's opens its glorious rooftop and serves canned beer, grilled sausages, potato pancakes and pretzels.
+In the summer, Gene's opens its glorious rooftop and serves canned and draft beer, grilled sausages, potato pancakes and pretzels.
 The beer is icy cold, the sausages are showstoppers, and the only concern is managing to finagle a table big enough for all your friends.Read more

 Authentic German biergartens are tough to come by anymore in Chicago, yet this institution has stood the test of time.
 Could be the spaetzle or the schnitzel, but we think it’s the romance of making your own Munich with a stein of weiss in the open air.
 While wrought-iron patio tables, wooden privacy fences and pops of bright flowers make for a common but comfortable setting, it’s the beer list that stands out, especially the weiss, or German wheat, options.
 Try the Franziskaner’s dunkel, a slightly darker style that goes toe-to-toe with the kitchen’s carb bombs.